JsCommunity/promise-toolbox/README.md

 # Continuously run the tests
 > npm run dev-test

-# Build for production (automatically called by npm install)
+# Build for production
 > npm run build
 ```

 ## Contributions

-Contributions are *very* welcomed, either on the documentation or on
+Contributions are _very_ welcomed, either on the documentation or on
 the code.

 You may: